 The charming 1800 block of Carlton Street seen in the photo above shows a few horse-y features.
 Residents on the street claim that the cast iron horse heads are 19th century hitching posts.
 The heads may be original, but the placement of so many posts on a residential street, and not a commercial building, seems odd.
 I presume they were grouped there as protective bollards.

 The Belgian blocks are for traction, and the four-foot length of bluestone on the sides of the cartway allows a smooth ride for the wheels.
 From the center of one bluestone to the center of the other is 5 feet 2 inches, the same distance as the streetcar rails.
 I suspect the streetcar rail width, or gauge, was arbitrarily copied from the cartway width.
 For more about the status of paving in Philadelphia in 1880, see outside link here.

 Speaking of gauge, or the distance between the rails on a railroad, there is no truth to the myth that it was set to 4 feet 81/2 inches because that is the distance between the wheels on a Roman chariot, which rutted ancient roads at that width.
 In the mid-19th century there were over 20 competing railroad gauges in the United States.
 Trains would have to be unloaded and reloaded at points where two distinct gauges met, for example in Erie, Pennsylvania.
 The people of Erie opposed any standardization, because a break for train transfer meant a break for food or even an overnight stay, benefiting the local economy.
 Eventually, as railroad lines expanded and joined up, standardization came about.

 Current map showing Philadelphia historic districts and streets in black outline.
 The large box at top demarcates the Spring Garden Historic District.

 Carlton Street between 18th and 19th Street is near bottom center.
 There are 484 blocks of historic paving surface in Philadelphia, of which the 1800 block of Carlton is one.
-This block is the only street in our neighborhood to be on the Philadelphia Historic Streets register, and is in fact the photo on the Historic Streets website home page here.
+This block is the only street in our neighborhood to be on the Philadelphia Historic Streets register.